Therapy FAQ

 Humans are social creatures by nature.
 If you are noticing challenges in friendships, romantic relationships, family relationships, or even with colleagues and professional peers, therapy can help you sort out what is working and not working.

-Therapy allows you to identify what your needs and values are in a relationship.
+Therapy allows you to identify what your needs and values are in a relationship as well as how to express your needs to others.
 When you understand yourself, you can better navigate your interactions.
 Therapy can also teach you useful communication skills for improving how you speak to and engage with those around you.

 Therapy for Big Life Changes

 Life is always changing, and you may feel stressed every time these changes occur.
-Therapy can help you understand why certain changes are harder for you than others.
+Therapy can help you understand why certain changes are hard for you.
 It can also give you tools to reduce stress in these situations and help you embrace change in your life.

-You may need help with feeling isolated after a move to a new city.
+You may need help with feeling isolated after a move to a new city, after becoming a parent for the first time or perhaps after a divorce.
 Or you may be looking for ways to manage stress in a new role at work.
-These moments in life where change feels insurmountable can be hard to navigate on your own.
+These moments in life where change feels insurmountable can be challenging to navigate on your own.
 Therapy can provide the space to gain the tools necessary to handle any transition.

 Therapy for Significant Mood Shifts